digiaonline/react-boilerplate/docs/03-tools.md

 - [Getting started with Flow](https://flowtype.org/docs/getting-started.html#_)

-## Linting
+## Code style

 Use [ESLint](http://eslint.org/) to enforce a code style.
 The code style should be consistent across each project.
 Our [default style](../.eslintrc) includes rules that will help you to produce code that is easy to read, write and review.
 You do not have to use the default style, feel free to customize the style to meet needs of your project.

+**Protip:** Use the [--fix](http://eslint.org/docs/user-guide/command-line-interface#fix) flag to update code to match your code style.
+However, note that all problems are not fixable by using this option.

 ### Resources

 - [List of available rules](http://eslint.org/docs/rules/)

-**Protip:** Use the [--fix](http://eslint.org/docs/user-guide/command-line-interface#fix) flag to update code to match your code style.
-However, note that all problems are not fixable by using this option.

 ## Compiler